An initiative supported by NSW Health

 Orientation Process

 First year graduate Orientation Day on the Thursday in the week before the start date for allocation.
-1 day off in Lieu taken during the year to cover this day.
+1 day off in lieu taken during the year to cover this day.

 Education Programs